 Between 2009 and 2012, the program has increased CalFresh redemption at local farmers’ markets by over 650%.
 The goal of the Market Match program is to encourage CalFresh recipients to take advantage of fresh, locally-grown fruits and vegetables.
 By offering an incentive that lowers the price of fresh produce, we are helping shoppers stretch their food dollars while keeping their families healthy.

 In 2012, this program helped to introduce farmers’ markets to over 1,700 new shoppers who rely on CalFresh for their food purchases.

 In a focus group of CalFresh recipients participating in the program in 2011, we learned that thanks to the incentive program, CalFresh recipients ate more fruits and vegetables, ate less processed food, and were better able to budget their food dollars so they were less likely to run out of money before the end of the month.

-Supporters of the Market Match Program:The Market Match program is managed statewide by the Ecology Center, in partnership with Roots of Change (ROC).
-In addition to PCFMA, more than ten other Market Match partners – known collectively as the California Market Match Consortium – are working to increase access to fresh and healthy foods by low-income consumers at local farmers' markets.
+Supporters of the Market Match Program:The Market Match program is managed statewide by the Ecology Center.
+In addition to PCFMA, more than a dozen other Market Match partners – known collectively as the California Market Match Consortium – are working to increase access to fresh and healthy foods by low-income consumers at local farmers' markets.
 All of the Market Match partners are dedicated to increasing the incomes of California farmers selling specialty crops by expanding access to farmers’ markets to disadvantaged communities.
 These connections provide an economic stimulus and ascend community health and food security.